 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-In today's ultra aggressive online games, it seems like you can't sit at a table for more than one orbit without facing at least one reraise before the flop.
+In today's ultra aggressive online poker games you can't sit at a table for more than an orbit without facing at least one re-raise (3-Bet) before the flop.

 Many players, however, don't even understand the reasons behind their actions.
-They just three-bet because it's the popular thing to do.
+They just 3-bet because it's the popular thing to do.

 The Value Three-Bet

 The value three-bet is the "traditional" three-bet and is the same as any other value bet.
 You believe you have the best hand, and you'd like to get more money into the pot while you have the advantage.

 Which hands deserve to be value three-bet is up for discussion.
 It really depends on a variety of factors - the table dynamics, your table image, your opponent's image/playing tendencies, etc.

 The key ingredient is that you have a hand that figures to be best against your opponent's range.